-- Each chapter must have a graduate chapter advisor/officer from the graduate chapter/ regional or national office representative to come as the panelist for the Campus Wide Information Session each semester.
-The representative must be no less than four years removed from an undergraduate institution. - Each active member of the chapter must submit a signed Anti-Hazing Contract. - A list of the members/advisors of the chapter must be submitted. - Each chapter must submit a copy of the chapter's/organization's insurance coverage for the time period including January 2016-April 2016. - A complete and detailed timeline of intake activities must be submitted to the Office of Student Life and Development, with special emphasis given to any dates and times when candidates are required to leave campus. - A chapter must submit a copy of the organization's approval for intake from its national or regional office on letterhead. - The organization's advisor must be present for the duration of the New Member Introduction. - A list of all individuals who attend the chapter's interest meeting must be turned in to the Office of Student Life and Development on the first business day after the chapter's Interest Meeting. - The names of all aspiring members to the organization must be submitted to the Office of Student Life and Development for University clearance no later than one week (5 business days) after the organization's interest meeting.
-After the names have been submitted for the Clearance Process, the individuals are cleared/if they meet of all requirements at the time the names are submitted. - A letter must be submitted two weeks prior to the Office of Student Life and Development stating the date, time, and location of the organization's new member exhibition.
+- A list of all individuals who attend the chapter's interest meeting must be turned in to the Office of Student Life and Development on the first business day after the chapter's Interest Meeting. - The names of all aspiring members to the organization must be submitted to the Office of Student Life and Development for University clearance no later than the date provided.
+After the names have been submitted for the Clearance Process, the individuals are cleared/if they meet of all requirements at the time the names are submitted. - A letter must be submitted two weeks prior to the Office of Student Life and Development stating the desired date, time, and location of the organization's new member exhibition.
 Organizations who fail to submit this information are not allowed to hold a New Member Introduction.
-No act that is considered hazing should be incorporated in the exhibit activity and the total display must conclude by 11:59 p.m. on by the assigned deadline. - No intake activity should be held (including interest meetings) without submitting proper documentation to the Office of Student Life and Development and without receiving written approval to begin intake. - Documentation of a minimum of twenty hours of community service per active chapter member either coordinated by the Office of Student Life and Development or by the individual student must be submitted.
-This requirement must be met before any intake activities are approved.
+No act that is considered hazing should be incorporated in the exhibit activity and the total display must conclude by 11:59 p.m. on by the assigned deadline. - No intake activity should be held (including interest meetings) without submitting proper documentation to the Office of Student Life and Development and without receiving written approval to begin intake. - Documentation of a minimum of fifty (50) hours of community service per active chapter member either coordinated by the Office of Student Life and Development or by the individual student must be submitted.
+This requirement must be met before any intake activities are approved. - Chapters may not induct any members who do not pass the Clearance Process through the Office Student Life and Development. - Chapters must strictly adhere to the anti-hazing policies of Lincoln University, the Commonwealth System of Higher Education, and laws of the State of Pennsylvania. - Additional information with detailed dates is provided to each Greek and Social Fellowship organization.

-- Chapters may not induct any members who do not pass the Clearance Process through the Office Student Life and Development. - Chapters must strictly adhere to the anti-hazing policies of Lincoln University, the Commonwealth System of Higher Education, and laws of the State of Pennsylvania. - Additional information with detailed dates is provided to each Greek and Social Fellowship organization.
 Graduate Advisors/Campus Advisors will: